 1. Reduces Stress

+Stress is a real challenge even for the healthiest among us.
 Not only do you have to tackle emotional stress on a day-to-day basis, you also have physical stressors like environmental toxins testing your limits.
 Adaptogens are herbs that help your body respond to stress in a less harmful way.
 Holy basil is one such adaptogen.

 - Decreases cortisol: Taking the most direct approach, holy basil can reduce the stress hormone cortisol in your system.